SidShetye/SerializersCompare/README.md

 Notes
 -----
-1. The `cheating` tags above simply mean that Unlike most serializers, Thrift and Avro code-gen their own data classes and those, not the application's existing classes are used in transport and RPC.
-So most real world projects will certainly bear some extra processing time taken to copy values from their internal app logic classes into the Thrift auto-gen'd classes.
-In other serializers one can directly use the app logic classes, bypassing the extra copy needed by Thrift.
-So "Cheating" simply means whether or not we should exclude the data-copy times from Thrift's timings.
-Real world performance should be with cheating disabled.
+The `cheating` tags above simply mean that unlike most serializers, Thrift and Avro code-gen their own data classes and those, not the application's existing classes, are used in transport and RPC.
+Most real world projects will therefore see extra processing time to copy values from their internal app logic classes into the Thrift/Avro auto-gen'd classes.
+In contrast, most other serializers (including Avro MSFT) use the app logic classes directly, bypassing the extra copy into the code-gen'd classes.
+So "cheating" simply means discarding that extra copy time.
+For real world performance indicators, you should look at figures WITHOUT cheating.

-2. The efficiency of the chosen injection/projection library is worth questioning.
-We're using ValueInjecter for now, perhaps AutoMapper is quicker?

 Issues
 ------
-1. Need to see why Avro MSFT is larger than the standard Avro.
+Need to see why Avro MSFT is larger than the standard Avro.
 Avro MSFT uses the inherited C# objects and doesn't have any pre-compilation, code generation phase i.e. it likely computes the schema at run time.
 Avro standard on the other hand, uses separately created (by hand) non-inherited Avro schema and the tool does code-generation off that schema.
-So it's very likely that the MSFT generated schema has the heirarchy actually seen in the inherited object and that takes more bytes.
+So it's very likely that the MSFT generated schema has the hierarchy actually seen in the inherited object and that takes more bytes since it likely encapsulates structures within structures.
+It should be easy to match the lower byte count if one manually wrote a class without inheritence to match the hand-written schema.